Amr ibn Ma'adi Yakrib: Four days of battles

 The Rashidun army managed to push Sassanid elephants on the second day.

-Later, as the battle of Qadisiyyah started, the Rashidun cavalry collided with the Sassanid cavalry.
+Later, as the Battle of al-Qadisiyyah started, the Rashidun cavalry collided with the Sassanid cavalry.
 Then, as the intense battles were ongoing between Rashidun horsemen and Sassanid horsemen, suddenly one of the Sassanid champions challenged Amr to a duel or Mard o mard.
 Amr agreed and fought the Sassanid, only for Amr to seize his neck, slamming him to the ground and killing him.
 Amr remarked an insult that "the Persians were [stupid, like a] goat, once they drop their bows".
 On another occasion, as Amr roamed between the Rashidun and Sassanid lines on his horse, a Sassanid archer took position in the frontline and shot at Amr, which barely missed, hitting the edge of a bow slung on Amr's shoulder.
 Amr responded by rushing towards the Sassanid archer, dragging him down from his horse, seizing and breaking his neck, then slit his throat with his sword, and dragged the lifeless body of the Sassanid archer to the Muslim ranks and threw it in front of them, as a gesture to encourage the Muslims to fight harder like he did.

 At the end of the first day, the elephants of Sassanid army left the battlefield due to Asim ibn Amr al-Tamimi's ploy, scaring away the alpha male of the elephant herd, which according to Tabari was identifiable by more brighter skin and being bigger than other elephants.
 The left flank of the Muslims also managed to stall the onslaught of Persian heavy cavalries.

 Meanwhile, at the end of the second day, Bahman Jaduya, Sassanid right-flank commander, was killed by al-Qa'qa.

 The elephant corps of Sassanid was permanently annihilated after Amr fought hard until beyond the bridge.